chmitch/mdwguide/Host/Guide/Challenge5/README.md

 1. Create few report pages in Power BI Desktop.
 1. Click on specific reports/dashboards to see query response times and record baseline
 1. Turn on Peformance Analyzer in Power BI Desktop
-1. Got to SSMS and run querys to Turn result cache on and off to see difference in response times
+1. Got to SSMS and run queries to turn result cache on and off to see difference in response times
 1. Tune model and report with Composite model and use performance analyzer to tune the model performance